thepirat000/CachingFramework.Redis/README.md

 |**JsonSerializer** | Limited inheritance support | Data is stored as Json | Serialization can be configured with JsonSerializerSettings |
 |**RawSerializer** | Limited inheritance, only for types serialized with BinaryFormatter | Simple types are stored as strings and are human readable | Serialization can be set-up per type using SetSerializerFor |

-The RawSerializer allows to override the serialization/deserialization logic per type with method `SetSerializerFor<T>()`.
+The RawSerializer allows to dynamically override the serialization/deserialization logic per type with the method `SetSerializerFor<T>()`.

 For example, to allow the serialization of a `StringBuilder` as an UTF-8 encoded string: